Only a Poor Old Man: Plot

 Third, the Beagle Boys use trained cormorants who first steal beakfuls of change from the lake, then carry napalm bombs toward the dam.
 Scrooge, who learned cormorant language while trading pearls in Asia, orders the cormorants to turn around and drop their bombs on the Beagle Boys.

 Fourth, the Beagle Boys seed the clouds, causing a thunderstorm, hoping a lightning bolt will be drawn to the metal in the lake, and set the dam ablaze.
 Scrooge installs a large lightning rod atop the dam, wired to a cannonball which fires into the Beagle Boys' backyard.

 The Beagle Boys turn to Plan Five: breeding super-termites.
 They publish a story in the newspaper about how termites nest in wooden dams, scaring Scrooge.
 He orders Donald to go into town and find a means to prevent this, and Donald buys the super termites from the disguised Beagle Boys, thinking they are a termite-eating insect, and they chew through the dam.
 They are unable to repair the dam quickly enough, and it breaks, sending all the money flowing down onto the Beagle Boys' land.

 Scrooge, to his nephews' surprise, decides to admit defeat, and invites them to come along while he congratulates the winners.
 The Beagle Boys crow over him, and as he gazes nostalgically at his money, he confesses that what he will miss most is swimming around in it.
 The Beagle Boys are intrigued, more so when Scrooge demonstrates.
 They decide to take a dive in themselves – and end up bashing their heads on the hard, unyielding surface of the coins.
 They will be unconscious for months, more than enough time for Scrooge to transport the money back onto his land.
 When his nephews ask how he can dive through the money while the Beagle Boys couldn't, he admits, "it's a trick."

 Scrooge pays his nephews their wages and, as they leave, Donald remarks that Scrooge's money is nothing but trouble, for all the work it takes to guard and preserve.
 Scrooge dismisses this advice, declaring "No man is poor who can do what he likes to do once in a while!"
 He then goes back to gleefully swimming through his money.

 Production

-In a 1975 interview, Barks explained the story's origin: "They wrote a letter from the office and asked if I would do a thirty-two-page Scrooge comic bok.
+In a 1975 interview, Barks explained the story's origin: "They wrote a letter from the office and asked if I would do a thirty-two-page Scrooge comic book.
 And I thought, what little I had used Scrooge up to that time, he didn't have any foundation; nobody knew where he came from, although he had been Donald's uncle all these years.
 But what was his background?
 So I thought, well, I'll just work in a little bit about where he came from, how he accumulated his wealth, and how he's out to protect it — I had already invented the Beagle Boys at that time.
 And so I just turned loose on everything I could think of that would help develop Scrooge's character."